 Protection of Critical Recreational Areas, Environmental Resources, and Habitats.

 Sensitive environmental features, habitat resource areas, and areas (or corridors) used by local residents for recreation purposes will be taken into consideration in subdivision design and subdivisions should be developed to protect or maintain these features.
 Vegetated wildlife migration corridors, riparian buffers, and retained open space should also be considered when there is also a high value for fish and wildlife resources in the areas.
 Subdivisions should be developed to protect or maintain these features.
 Refer to the 'Shorelands and Stream Corridors' section of this chapter for guidance on the management of riparian areas.

 Fiscal Impacts.
-Land disposals should be sited and planned to minimize the costs of infrastructure and other services resulting from settlement.
+Land disposals (not including remote settlements) should be sited and planned to minimize the costs of infrastructure and other services resulting from settlement.
 Disposals should be focused on areas of existing settlement; areas along the road system or a waterway that can be easily accessed by water transport; or areas where service requirements may be provided by local government or community organizations.
+These requirements are not pertinent to a state remote settlement disposal since these occupy areas that are remote and are of limited density and the provision of services is not to be expected or intended.